manobarssa/fileSplitter/README.md

 # fileSplitter
-A command line Python script to split files into n chunks and/or join n chunks into a file.
+A command line Python script to split files into n chunks or join n chunks into a file.